nighthawkcoders/flask_portfolio/README.md

-# Helpful Resources for Students  li was ere
+# Helpful Resources for Students

 ## Website Description
 Our website is a website full of helpful resources for students.
 It will help students in many ways, like a relaxation page, study techniques, and advice from previous students.
 This is useful in today's world because school is very important and this is another resource that will help students succeed.